-Assessment: We run the national assessment program – the national tests students take in school – including NAPLAN.
-We are also responsible for the My School website, which gives information on the performance and resources of more than 9500 schools.
+Assessment: We run the national assessment program – the national tests students sit in school – including NAPLAN.
+We undertake a range of research activities to deliver NAPLAN tests in an online environment in the future.

 Want to find out more?
 Watch our overview video

 The Australian Curriculum, Assessment and Reporting Authority (ACARA) welcomes the Education Council’s decision to seek advice from ACARA on the findings of Review of the Australian Curriculum report released on 12 October 2014.

 Student achievement in NAPLAN stable across most areas

 The 2014 NAPLAN National Report has been published, confirming the initial findings of the summary information released in August that overall student achievement has remained stable for each year level and most domains.

 Annual National Report on Schooling 2012 released